 Occasionally, the actions of senior management will reveal a whole lot over time.

-Independent minded business leaders who build organizations that are less susceptible to the "imperative" are out there.
+Independent minded business leaders who build organizations that are less susceptible to the "the institutional imperative" are out there.
 Even if hard to gauge from the outside, it's still worth attempting to figure out who "gets it" and are willing to take appropriate action; it's worth figuring out who understands the damage it does and how to create an environment that mitigates the tendency.

 Some certainly do.